 A well-stocked mini bar with the entire family’s faves (juice, water, domestic beer, & more) was another perk, as were the two Large screen TVs, video gaming for kids and robes & slippers for both kids & adults.
 They really made us feel like we were living that Rockstar lifestyle!

-We also had a lovely rose-petal and heart-towel arrangement waiting for us, as Andrew and I would be renewing our vows while on this vacation (will share that experience in another post).
+We also had a lovely rose-petal and heart-towel arrangement waiting for us, as Andrew and I would be renewing our vows while on this vacation (see our Vow Renewal Post HERE).
 Later in the week came champagne & chocolate cake.
 Outside of weddings/vow renewals, we hear they do special surprises for birthdays too.

 Note: the hotel opened in 2011.
 The rooms and hallways are showing signs of some dating.
 Want to put that out there for those who equate luxury with pristine conditions.
 However, the fact this hotel is one of the most sought after in the Caribbean, and arguably in Punta Cana, considering the high traffic and fact it usually operates near max capacity all year long, the buildings and surrounding lush grounds were impressively maintained.